 Richard Griffiths, Private, 14615740, Hampshire Regiment.
-Richard was the son of Thomas and Elizabeth Griffiths, of Bronant.
-He served with the 2/4th Battalion, Hampshire Regiment, which moved to North Africa in January 1943 to take part in Operation Torch, as part of the 46th Division.
-On 9 September 1943 the division took part in the landings at Salerno, and began the move through Italy.
+Richard was born in 1913, the son of Thomas Griffiths and Elizabeth Griffiths (nee Davies), Tycerrig, of Bronant.
+The family later resided in Frorfelen, Bronant.
+Richard enlisted into the army and was posted to the 2/4th Battalion, Hampshire Regiment, which moved to North Africa as part of the 46th Division in January 1943 to take part in Operation Torch.
+On 9 September 1943 the division took part in the landings at Salerno, and began the move through Italy, fighting in heavily defended terrain.
 Richard was killed at Monte Cassino on 12 May 1944, aged 30, and is buried at Cassino War Cemetery, Italy.

 Evan Gwilym Morgans, Gunner, 1610902, Royal Artillery.
-Evan was the son of Benjamin and Mary Morgans, of Brynuchaf, Bronant.
+Evan was born in 1912, the son of Benjamin Morgans and Mary Morgans (nee Lewis), of Brynuchaf, Bronant.
 He married Ethel May Cane while living in London in 1935.
-Evan served with 100 (8th Bn.
+Evan enlisted into the army and was posted to the 100th (8th Bn.
 The Gordon Highlanders) Anti-Tank Regiment, Royal Artillery.
-He was posted to the Far East, and was attached to the Durham Light Infantry.
+He was later posted to the Far East, and was attached to the Durham Light Infantry.
 Evan died in Burma on 3 January 1945, aged 32, and is buried in Taukkyan War Cemetery, Myanmar.
 The photograph is courtesy of Tony Beck.